asadrzv/purs-challenge/README.md

 All code written and documented for the best readability possible.
 Documentation also includes the reasoning behind certain sections and design choices.

+## Updates to design

+I updated the appearence of Dates to match the user's personal Settings for 12/24 hour time.
+I also added a demo menu screen that is shown when the users swipes up on the 'View Menu' text at the bottom of the screen.

 ## Possible Future Improvements

 - [] Separate the logic for the Accordian into a separate ViewModel if the accordian requires more complexity in the future.